etecs-ru/typedyaml/README.md

 }
 ```

-So you need to group this pieces together in some `MicroserviceConfig` structure and want to read it from YAML file.
+So you need to group these pieces together in some `MicroserviceConfig` structure and want to read it from YAML file.

 We propose to implement polymorphic type `Gateway` using this code generation tool.